|International Journal of Modern Anthropology

 - E. mail of all authors must be given

-Manuscripts should be sent to Pr Hassen Chaabani by E. mail: email@example.com.
+Manuscripts should be sent in two files (Microsoft Office Word & PDF) to Pr Hassen Chaabani by E. mail: firstname.lastname@example.org.

 |Publication Ethics and Malpratice Statement requirements